Last Updated: October 30, 2022

 The question “what does it mean when an owl flies in front of you” can make you wonder if it has something to do with the supernatural or more.
 Generally, owls are considered night birds, and it is rare to see them during the day.

 As most people around the globe see them as a link to the supernatural world, they question sighing owls during the day.
 These are the ones looking for the meaning of sighting an owl in daylight.

-Spiritually owls are a symbol of wisdom and showing a new perspective to the future.
-So if you are seeing an owl often during day or night, it might be a signal for you to look at things more closely and try to find the hidden truths.
+Spiritually owls are a symbol of wisdom and show a new perspective on the future.
+So if you are seeing an owl often during the day or night, it might be a signal for you to look at things more closely and try to find the hidden truths.

 Are owls a symbol of protection?

 There are varying interpretations of Owls in different mythologies of the world.
 In Greek mythology, the Athena symbol is the most widely known in owl mythology.
 Since the owl was a sacred animal for the Greeks in those times, if any soldier spotted an owl while heading or on the battlefield, the common interpretation was that Athena – the Goddess of War was blessing them.

 The Chinese culture also mentions the owl as a protector that acts as a shield against all negative powers and energies.
 Even in Hindu, Celtic, and Roman mythologies, owls hold special powers as protectors.
 Many refer to them as angels of death but all the mythologies acknowledge that owls have transitional importance and wisdom.

 In Greek mythology, the owl symbolizes Athena, known as the goddess of strategy and wisdom (also war).
 According to the myths, an owl sat on the blind side of Athena, which allowed her to see the whole truth.

 Also, in Ancient Greece, an owl was a symbol of deep thinking and wisdom.
 This belief was shared by other civilizations and mythologies as well as attested by the abundance of owl totems and other relics.